Water is valuable. We treat it that way.

 Stormwater runoff is the most significant source of water pollution in our state.
 It washes pollutants into storm drains and drainage ditches, carrying silt, oil, chemicals, trash and pesticides to the nearest creek, stream or wetland.
 The polluted runoff can harm fish, aquatic life, and threaten our drinking water.
 Through watershed protection and planning, we are taking a long-term approach to protecting the health of our water resources.

 Water Environment Services operates and maintains five wastewater treatment facilities, 23 wastewater pumping stations and more than 340 miles of sewer pipes.
-Our treatment facilities clean more than 7 billion gallons of wastewater each year and release it into the Willamette River while also producing energy and natural fertilizer.
+Our treatment facilities clean more than 7 billion gallons of wastewater each year while also producing energy and natural fertilizer.

 We are dedicated to making sure that we have the best technology and equipment to meet the needs of a population that has doubled since 1986, and continues to grow.